NASA-AMMOS/aerie-docs/docs/mission-modeling/activity-types/parameters.md

 However, it is possible to provide information about how the duration of an activity is determined to help the scheduler.
 The duration of an activity can be one of the following:

-1. Controllable if it is only determined by **one** of the activity parameters
+1. Controllable if it is equal to one of the activity parameters
+2. Fixed if it always has the same duration for all simulation states and arguments
-1. Uncontrollable otherwise
+3. Uncontrollable otherwise

+It is always better to provide this information if you can, because otherwise the scheduler may have to run extra simulations to find the duration of a possible activity.

+### Controllable Duration

-By default the duration of an activity is uncontrollable.
+By default, the duration of an activity is uncontrollable.
 To specify that the duration of an activity is controllable, the `@ControllableDuration` annotation can be added to the effect model.
 For example:

 ```java
 @ActivityType("RunHeater")